March 28, 2016

 It’s the midst of the mobile age takeover.
 These days almost everyone owns some type of mobile device that they use to stay connected to the world 24/7.

 Maybe they stay connected through social media, maybe they’re online shopping or maybe they’re checking their emails.
-No matter what mobile users are doing on their devices, it’s an opportunity to expand your company’s mobile email reach.
+No matter what mobile users are doing on their devices, it’s an opportunity to expand your company’s mobile email marketing reach.
 Desktop computers are no longer the main tool for reading emails, or for any online activities for that matter.
 The use of smartphones has grown 394% in the last four years, and the usage of tablets is up 1,721%.

 With percentages this high, you can bet consumers are more likely to open your email on a mobile device than a desktop computer.
 That’s why it’s important to make sure your emails are mobile-friendly.
 We’ve compiled a list of tips to ensure that your email marketing campaigns will be effective on desktop, tablet, and mobile devices.